bochoven/catalogviewer/README.md

 catalogviewer
 =============

-Small script to view munki catalogs in a browser
+php script to view munki catalogs in a browser